arulvannala/todos-webflux/README.md

 The key difference is how we type inputs and outputs from the ``@RestController``, in the Reactive Stack the types are Non-blocking by design so we don't merely return rendered values we return "promises" to provide rendered values.
 The reactive types are core to [reactor](http://projectreactor.io/) and are more accurately called ``Publisher(s)`` and they "publish" to ``Subscriber(s)`` who have explicitly subscribed and asked for information.
 These are types specific to the [Reactive Streams](http://www.reactive-streams.org/) spec, a spec that's implemented by [reactor](http://projectreactor.io/).

 At the framework level we work with 2 key non-blocking types, the first and simplest is [``Mono<T>``](http://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html).  ``Mono<T>`` is (brace yourself Mono is a mouthful) a Generically Typed Reactive Stream Publisher that completes by emitting a `T` or raising an Error.

-annotations on a ``class`` we can encapsulates and provide context for an API.  ``TodoAPI`` maps http requests starting with `/todos` to CRUD methods implemented in this class.
-The [Todo(s) Data](https://github.com/corbtastik/todos-data) Microservice exposes a similar CRUD API but with zero code from us, it uses Spring Data Rest to blanket a Data Model with a CRUD ops.
-Check out [repo](https://github.com/corbtastik/todos-data) for more information on Spring Boot with Spring Data Rest.

-### Reactive Spring Web

-HTTP Abstraction for client and server
-Reactive Web APIs are built around Reactive Stream types, implemented by Reactor

-Server Support

-HttpHandler - one method
-WebHandler API - higher level abstraction, chained web API

-WebHttpHandlerBuilder

-The WebHandler API is a general purpose, server, web API for processing requests through a chain of WebExceptionHandler’s, WebFilter’s, and a target WebHandler.
-The chain can be assembled with WebHttpHandlerBuilder either by adding components to the builder or by having them detected from a Spring ApplicationContext.
-The builder returns an HttpHandler that can then be used to run on any of the supported servers.

 ### References

 [Web Reactive](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html)